MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

   Identify sections of your code that you can run concurrently and independently.
 Read documentation or guidelines that are specific to the programming language or framework you're using for multithreading best practices.
 Create multiple threads or thread pools to handle parallel execution of tasks.

-  Implement synchronization mechanisms, such as locks, mutexes, or semaphores, to ensure thread safety and prevent race conditions when you're accessing shared resources.
+  Implement synchronization mechanisms, such as locks, mutexes, or semaphores, to ensure thread safety and prevent race conditions when code accesses shared resources.
 Consider using higher-level abstractions, like thread pools or task-based parallelism libraries, to streamline the management of multiple threads and simplify concurrency control.

 - *Multiprocessing*: Multiprocessing can have processes run in parallel.
 It can provide better utilization of multiple CPU cores than multithreading.

   Determine whether the workload or operations in your code lend themselves to parallel processing.
 Identify the programming language or framework that you're using and explore its multiprocessing capabilities.
 For example, consider the multiprocessing module in Python or parallel streams in Java.
 Design your code to split the workload into multiple independent tasks that can be processed concurrently.

   Use multiprocessing APIs or libraries to create and manage parallel processes.
 Distribute the workload among these APIs or libraries.
-To enable coordination and data sharing between multiple processes, implement communication mechanisms like interprocess communication (IPC), shared memory, or message passing, depending on your programming language or framework.
+To enable coordination and data sharing among multiple processes, implement communication mechanisms like interprocess communication (IPC), shared memory, or message passing, depending on your programming language or framework.

 ### Use the right SDKs